ekopen/market_data_stream/README.md

 # Market Data Stream
-This module is part of my overarching **Live Trading Engine** project.
+This is part of my overarching **Live Trading Engine** project.
 Visit [www.erickopen.com](http://www.erickopen.com) to see my projects running live and to view comprehensive documentation.

 ## Overview
-This module configures a Kafka producer that captures real-time market data from a websocket.
+Configures a Kafka producer that captures real-time market data from a websocket.
 The producer publishes data to a Kafka topic, which downstream consumers use to update market data tables and retrieve live prices.

 ## Details
 - Runs in Docker on an Ubuntu server to enable reproducible builds and dashboard monitoring.